There’s a whole lot of reasons anyone would want to visit Spain: gorgeous beaches, world-renowned art, colorful history, and of course delicious food.

 Cazon En Adobo

 Another dish that originates from the southern shores of Andalusia, cazon en adobo is a fantastic dish coming from very humble origins.
-Adobo is a generic term referring to the marinade rich in spices, oil and vinegar which is used to enhance the flavor and preservation of food across much of Southern America and the Iberian peninsula.
+Adobo is a generic term referring to the marinade rich in spices, oil and vinegar which is used to enhance the flavor and preservation of food across much of South America and the Iberian peninsula.

 In Andalusia, adobo is frequently used to marinade Cazon, which is a small shark known as dogfish, with an almost meat-like, firm texture.
 Adobo serves as the tenderising agent and softens the meat which is then cut into chunks, battered and deep fried.